AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

 In addition to the occupancy estimators described above, several special event selection bits are implemented to better clean up various nearby effects from other collisions (related not only the TPC but also the ITS, e.g. due to high occupancies in the ITS Readout Frames).

-The following table summarizes the event selection bits used to mitigate occupancy effects in Pb-Pb:
+The following table summarizes the event selection bits that can help to mitigate the occupancy effects:

 | **Bit** | **Definition** | **Strictness** | **Typical Effect / Event Loss** |
 |---------|----------------|----------------|--------------------------------|